I want to troubleshoot Amazon SageMaker AI notebook instance connectivity issues.

 Short description

-- The Notebook kernel reached its defined timeout period.
+- The notebook kernel reached its defined timeout period.

 Resolution

-Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.
+Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
+Also, make sure that you're using the most recent AWS CLI version.

 "A connection to the notebook server could not be established.
 The notebook will continue trying to reconnect.
 Check your network connection or notebook server configuration."

 - Restart your notebook instance.
-It's a best practice to regularly restart notebook instances.
-Restarting helps keep notebook instance software updated.
 When you restart, the notebook instance moves to a new host.
-Restarting the notebook also helps to resolve HTTP 503 and 504 errors in the browser.
+A restart can also resolve HTTP 503 and 504 errors in the browser.

 - Restart your browser, clear your browser cache, or try a different browser.